 I Forgot my Master Password

-- In your email inbox, open the email and verify that you want to delete this Bitwarden account.
+In your inbox, open the email from Bitwarden and verify that you would like to delete the account.

 If you had to delete a Bitwarden account with a premium subscription, please contact us in order to reapply your existing subscription to the new account.